A Bayesian Networks Approach to Operational Risk: Different-times correlations

 One of the fundamental reasons to use BNs to estimate the OR is that if correlations do exist among different processes they can be captured through the network topology; however the correlation can extend arbitrarily over time: an example will help to clarify.
 Suppose that an employee violates the transaction control system with fraud purposes: he succeeds in his aim and a money loss is generated in some process of the bank.
 As a side effect a part of the IT infrastructure is damaged, but the failure is discovered and repaired only a week later: a loss is generated in the process of machinery servicing with a one week lag.
 At the same time the system remained partially unavailable and a certain amount of transactions failed, eventually generating losses delayed up to a week in many other processes.

 In order to understand the importance of this point we need to look at the structure of a database of historical losses: each record holds the daily losses classified by the process in which they occur.
-The example should have made it obvious that the losses registered in different days cannot be considered originating from independent experiments (as defined in Section \ref{sec:bayesian networks}), so a database with this structure is in principle useless for learning purposes.
-To overcome this limitation we propose a new approach: the losses are averaged over a certain time interval $T$ such that the correlations of the \emph{averaged} losses vanish at different times, but are still present at the \emph{same} time.
+The example should have made it obvious that the losses registered in different days cannot be considered as originated by independent experiments (as defined in Section \ref{sec:bayesian networks}), so a database with this structure is in principle useless for learning purposes.
+To overcome this limitation we propose a new approach: the losses are averaged over a certain time interval such that the correlations of the \emph{averaged} losses vanish at different times, but are still present at the \emph{same} time.
+Moreover, if the losses registered in a process influence the losses of other processes in a way similar to the one illustrated in the previous example, it is natural to expect that the correlations decrease with time.

+In the previous example the losses are directly correlated: this implies that the loss distributions over some time horizon are the only relevant quantities.
+It is possible indeed to derive the loss distributions using more sophisticated tools, e.g.\ the LDA uses both the distribution of the frequency with which a loss occurs in a certain time horizon and the distribution of the severity of the losses over the same-time horizon; in such an approach it may be natural to include correlations among the frequencies or among the severities (or correlations among frequencies and severities), but it is not so simple and immediate to take into account direct correlations among losses.

-In such an approach the original database is replaced by a new database (which will be called the \emph{extracted database}) of averaged losses whose number of records is $\frac{L}{T}$, being $L$ the number of records into the original database.
-Suppose e.g. that $T=90$ is one of the time intervals we are looking for and $L$ equals to $1$ year: this means that the \emph{average} losses of a quarter of year are not correlated with the \emph{average} losses of \emph{another} quarter, but the \emph{average} losses recorded by different processes in the \emph{same} quarter are still correlated among themselves; different quarters may be considered independent experiments, thus the extracted database can be used for learning purposes.
+In our approach the original database is replaced by a new database (which will be called the \emph{extracted database}) of averaged losses whose number of records is $\frac{L}{T}$, being $L$ the number of records into the original database and $T$ the time interval we are averaging on.
+Suppose e.g.\ that the original database contains the daily losses and $L$ equals to $1$ year, and that $T=90$ is the time interval we are looking for: this means that the \emph{average} losses of a quarter of year are not correlated with the \emph{average} losses of \emph{another} quarter, but the \emph{average} losses recorded by different processes in the \emph{same} quarter are still correlated among themselves; different quarters may be considered independent experiments, thus the extracted database can be used for learning purposes.

+Since we expect that the correlations decrease with time, the average over every $T > 90$ makes the different-times correlations vanish and, at least in principle, there is no reason to choose one particular value of $T$ in this interval: for this reason, to consider the whole procedure consistent, we require that the final results depend weakly on $T$.